medics-academy/sales-widget-instructions/README.md

 <div class="medicsacademy-card medicsacademy-card_sm"
      data-productId="229658"></div>
 ```

-3) Update the current code with the data-productId we emailed you!
+3) Update the current code with the data-productId we sent you via email, if you don't have it please <a href="mailto:hello@medics.academy?Subject=Sales%20widget%20-%20Needed%20products%20id" target="_top">contact us</a>
+</p> to require it!

 #### Style your card